prince-chrismc/Simple-Socket/README.md

 This is a very small library, it is very easy to build and configure and requires no third-party support.
 To build and install, use CMake to generate the files required for your platform and execute the appropriate build command or procedure.

+- Unix Systems: The commands are `make` and `make debug` which produce a release and debug version respectively.
+- Windows Systems: The usual MSVC files can be build through the IDE or via command line interface.

+Installation can be achieved by adding the runtime ( simply the .dll generate with the cmake SIMPLE_SOCKET_SHARED as ON ) to either the execution directory of your application or to a location of [PATH](http://www.linfo.org/path_env_var.html) variable.

 ## Class Overview
 Network communications via sockets can be abstracted into two categories of functionality; the active socket and the passive socket.
 The active socket object initiates a connection with a known host, whereas the passive socket object waits (or listens) for inbound requests for